shadow-mooses/shadow-mooses/README.md

 ## Greetings!

-My Name is Will, I've been managing enterprise data for almost a decade working with a variety of RDMS.
+My Name is Will, I've been managing enterprise data for almost a decade working with a variety of RDMS and working at specialty retail companies on a global scale.

 ## What do I do?